Machine versus Human Attention in Deep Reinforcement Learning Tasks: Results

 \subsection{RL versus human attention: Failure states}

 We now turn to the second research question that concerns explainability in deep RL: Why do deep RL agents make mistakes?
-Did RL agents fail to attend to the right objects, or did they attend to the right objects but make wrong decisions?
-We compile a second image set, named failure image set, by recording the game frames right before the RL agent loses a ``life'' which incurs a large penalty.
+During training, RL agents must learn to both identify relevant objects (perception) and make the correct decisions based on that information (policy).
+This leads to two types of states where RL agents could make mistakes: (1) they fail to attend to the right objects, and (2) they attend to the right objects but make the wrong decisions.
+Since human attention can be used to identify important visual features, can we use human attention to distinguish these two types of mistakes?
+To answer this question, we compile a failure image set by recording the game frames right before the RL agents lose a ``life'' which incurs a large penalty.
 We locate 100 such instances for each game.
 Freeway is excluded since the PPO agent learned a policy that is nearly optimal.

-Fig.~\ref{fig:fail_eg} shows two failure cases for Breakout.
-In the first case, the attention map of the RL agent is extremely different from the human's, and in the other, they are highly similar.
-In the first case, the RL agent failed to attend to the ball as the human model did, hence it failed to move the paddle to catch the ball in the next frame (it is still possible to catch that ball).
-In the second case, both the agent and the human attend to the ball.
-In this way, we can interpret failure cases using human attention as a reference.
-If RL attention and human attention are more different in failure than normal states, there is likely to be a perception problem.
+Fig.~\ref{fig:fail_eg} illustrates the two types of failure states for Breakout (left column).
+In the first case, RL attention is extremely different from human's because it does not attend to the ball as the human model does.
+This lack of attention on task-relevant objects likely contributes to its failure.
+In the second case, the agent and the human model have highly similar attention maps because both attend to the ball.
+However, the agent fails to save the ball (which can still be saved), indicating that it has learned a suboptimal policy despite good perception.
+Following this method, we can use human attention as a reference to quantitatively interpret RL failure cases: if RL attention is in general less similar to human attention in failure than in normal states, then the model less frequently attends to task-relevant objects (``bad perception"); if it is more similar, then the model is not making the correct decisions despite the correct visual information (``bad policy").

 Fig.~\ref{fig:fail} shows the quantitative results for all games.
-For Montezuma's Revenge, perception is a problem.
-The RL attention in failure states becomes less similar to human attention compared to the standard image set, indicated by significantly decreased CC/KL values.
+For Montezuma's Revenge, the RL attention in failure states becomes less similar to human attention compared to the standard image set, indicated by significantly decreased CC/KL values.
+Fig.~\ref{fig:fail_mtzm} shows the (negative) KL histogram of 100 failure states vs. normal states.
+We can see that in the failure states the RL agents are more likely to neglect human attended regions.
 Fig.~\ref{fig:fail_eg} shows that the agent fails to attend to the enemy as the human does.
+With the same amount of training, the Montezuma agents do not learn to identify task-relevant objects in the game.
+In other words, they do not learn to parse out the semantics and structures of the game.
+This suggests that Montezuma's Revenge is perceptually more difficult for the agents.